-vector and N is equal to the length of the outer vector.
+GPU.
+Unlike the variables, the parameters are stored as a vector of vectors.
+In order to transmit the parameters efficiently, they also need to be put in a matrix form.
+The matrix needs to be of the form $k \times N$, where k is equal to the length of the longest inner vector and N is equal to the length of the outer vector.
 This ensures that all values can be stored in the matrix.
 It also means that if the inner vectors are of different lengths, some extra unnecessary values will be transmitted, but the overall benefit of treating them as a matrix outweighs this drawback.
 The Program 4.1 shows how this conversion can be implemented.
 Note that it is required to provide an invalid element.
 This ensures defined behaviour and helps with finding errors in the code.
 After the parameters have been brought into matrix form, they can be transferred to the GPU the same way the variables are transferred.

 Similar to the parameters, the expressions are also stored as a vector of vectors.
 The outer vector contains each expression, while the inner vectors hold the expressions in their intermediate representation.
-Therefore, this vector of vectors also needs to be brought into matrix form the same way the parameters are brought into matrix form.
+Therefore, this vector of vectors also needs to be brought into matrix form following the same concept as the parameters.
 To simplify development, the special opcode stop has been introduced, which is used for the invalidElement in Program 4.1.
 As seen in Section 4.3.2, this element is used to determine if the end of an expression has been reached during the interpretation process.
 This removes the need for additional data to be sent which stores the length of each expression to determine if the entire expression has been interpreted or not.
 Therefore, a lot of overhead can be reduced.

 Once the conversion into matrix form has been performed, the expressions are transferred to the GPU.
 Just like with the variables, the expressions remain the same over the course of the parameter optimisation part.
-Therefore, they are transferred to the GPU before the interpreter is called, to reduce the amount of unnecessary data transfer.
+Which is the reason they are transferred to the GPU before the interpreter is called, reducing the number of unnecessary data transfers.